eclevela-1234/READMEZY/README.md

 ## Installation Instructions

 Make sure to have node installed in advance.
-Clone the repository then set up node environment by typing "npm init" into the integrated terminal.
-Next install inquirer version 8.2.4 by typing "npm i inquirer@8.2.4" into the integrated terminal.
+Clone the repository then set up node environment by typing "npm install" into the integrated terminal.
 You're all set up!
 ## Usage Information

 Run node index.js from the root directory to start the program.
 Follow the on screen prompts.
 Remember that it will be easy to update your document after it is created so don't stress the details too much!
 Your README.md file will be saved in the 'dist' directory.